 Cocaine is commonly ingested by snorting through the nose.
 It is also possible to ingest cocaine by rubbing it on your gums.
 Another common method of using cocaine is to dissolve the powder and use a needle to inject it directly into the bloodstream; this is sometimes done in combination with heroin, the combination of which is referred to as a ‘speedball’.
 This is an exceptionally dangerous way to consume cocaine.

-Cocaine gives the user a sudden, intense flush of energy.
+Symptoms of cocaine use include a sudden, intense flush of energy.
 It does this by increasing levels of the chemical messenger called dopamine in the brain, which is related to movement and reward.

 In everyday life, dopamine is distributed in the brain in response to actions such as exercise or sex.
 When this happens, the dopamine that is released is effectively recycled.
 Cocaine stops this from happening, leading to a rapid build-up of dopamine which disrupts the natural communication between nerve cells.